 - Requirements and Options for Uniform / Attire

 - Selection and cost of firearms, holsters and other equipment

-Part III will discuss a number of important policy, procedure and legal considerations when implementing an armed school security program in compliance with HB-3.
+Part III discusses a number of important policy, procedure and legal considerations when implementing an armed school security program in compliance with HB-3.
 The differences between law enforcement and security functions, board authorization to carry firearms, policies governing use of deadly force, collaborating with local law enforcement and pitfalls to avoid when contracting with private security companies will be discussed.
-This webinar will focus on the use of armed school security personnel who are not law enforcement officers.
+This webinar focuses on the use of armed school security personnel who are not law enforcement officers.

 - Differences Between Law Enforcement Functions and Security Functions